anlycob/Portfolio/README.md

 - How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?
 - How do I approach developing programs?
 What Agile processes do I hope to incorporate into my future development work?
 - What does it mean to be a good team member in software development?

+# CS-305 Software Security
+- Briefly summarize your client, Artemis Financial, and its software requirements.
+Who was the client?
+What issue did the company want you to address?

+Artemis Financial is a company that manages individualized finances, including savings, retirement funds, investments, and insurance.
+They needed software capable of securely handling customers’ personal data, both while stored long-term and during transfers.

+- What did you do well when you found your client’s software security vulnerabilities?
+Why is it important to code securely?
+What value does software security add to a company’s overall well-being?

+I did an adequate job of using the Vulnerability Assessment Process Flow Diagram to create a mitigation plan.
+Secure code safeguards sensitive data from malicious attacks.
+Attacks on a company's system software can lead to costly consequences like data breaches and customer distrust.

+- Which part of the vulnerability assessment was challenging or helpful to you?

+Although I feel confident generating dependency reports, I need more practice analyzing them.
+Resolving vulnerabilities requires a thorough understanding of the role each dependency library plays in the software, which I do not have yet.

+- How did you increase layers of security?
+In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?

+I used self-signed certificates to encrypt data and identify the server.
+In the future, I will continue to conduct manual reviews of the code to check for things like quality code, effective error handling, and proper use of cryptographic protocols to mitigate security risks.

+- How did you make certain the code and software application were functional and secure?
+After refactoring the code, how did you check to see whether you introduced new vulnerabilities?

+I frequently tested the code to ensure it was both functional and secure.
+I also did iterative dependency checks during development to maintain its security.

+- What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?_

+I often referenced the textbook for this course, which provided example code that helped me complete several assignments.
+I also fully expect to use the National Vulnerability Database (NVD) frequently in my career.

+- Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
+What might you show future employers from this assignment?

+I would show the Vulnerabilty Assessment Report.
+It shows my ability to assess the business needs of a company and translate them into system security requirements.